RAKWireless/rak7391-examples/MQTT_to_ModBUS_bridge/README.md

 npm install node-red-contrib-aedes
 ```

-Please note that you must reboot the device after installing nodes.
+Depending on whether you deploy Node-RED locally or inside a container, please reboot your device/container after the nodes installation is completed.

 ## 3. Run example

 ### 3.1.
 Import flow and deploy

-After all the preparation, you can import the [flow](./MQTT_to_ModBUS_bridge.json) now, the new flow should look like this:
+After all the preparation is finished, you can import the [flow](./MQTT_to_ModBUS_bridge.json) now, the new flow should look like this:

 ![image-20220628111054645](assets/image-20220628111054645.png)